Brays Bayou: Project Brays

 The Brays Bayou Federal Flood Risk Reduction Project, also known as Project Brays, is an ongoing $480 million project by the U.S. Army Corps of Engineers and the Harris County Flood Control District (HCFCD) to retrofit the Brays Bayou watershed with new and improved flood control infrastructure.
 Overall, the project includes 75 individual components, including deepening and widening 21 mi of the bayou, modifying or reconstructing 30 road bridges, and constructing four large stormwater detention basins with a total capacity of 3.5 e9gal.

 Planning for Project Brays began in 1988 when the Army Corps of Engineers released a cost–benefit analysis for a flood damage reduction project in the Brays watershed.
 The Harris County Flood Control District took over planning and implementation of the project in 1998, and construction began in 2001.
 The project, which has a tentative completion date of 2021, has been continuously delayed by gaps in federal funding, though the urgency of the 2015 and 2016 floods has hastened efforts to complete it.

 Once completed, Project Brays will remove 15,000 structures from the 100-year (0.1%) floodplain.

 Parkland

 The Brays Bayou Greenway serves as an important linear park through a broad region of Houston, providing 30 mi of grade-separated hike-and-bike trails.
 Under the City of Houston's Bayou Greenways 2020 project, Brays Bayou has been the focus of a number of projects to fill gaps in the trail network, add new park space, and provide increased connectivity to adjacent neighborhoods and across the bayou.

 Public parks which connect to the greenway include (from west to east): Mike Driscoll Park, Arthur Storey Park, Hermann Park, MacGregor Park, and Mason Park.
 Arthur Storey Park doubles as a large stormwater detention basin which can hold up to 1.1 e9gal (about 3,376 acre feet) of water during flood events.

+Deaths

+Every year, dead bodies are recovered from the bayous in Houston.
+In 2025 a sudden and unexplained rise in bayou deaths was registered.
+In September 2025 alone, 7 bodies were found in Houston's bayous, and in all of 2025 (so far) the number is double that of 2023, of which at least five in Brays Bayou, giving rise to wild speculation as to the causes, such as the actions of a serial killer, an option that is considered highly unlikely by the Houston Police.
+Officially, most of the deaths are reported as having an undetermined cause.